Comparing simulations of ionisation triggered star formation and observations in RCW 120: Initial conditions and numerical method

 \subsection{The generation of a fractal molecular cloud}

-The initial three-dimensional fractal density structure is constructed using an FFT-based algorithm.
-The algorithm has three main input parameters, (i) the 3D power spectral index $n$, where $P(k)\propto k^{n}$, (ii) the random seed ${\cal R}$ used to generate a particular cloud realisation, and (iii) the density scaling constant $\rho_0$ (see below).
-We populate the integer modes $k=1,..,128$ along each Cartesian axis $(x, y, z)$, where $k=1$ corresponds to the linear box size in one dimension.
-According to \citet{Stutzki1998}, the fractal box-coverage dimension, $D$, of a fractal structure embedded in three-dimensional space is related to the power spectrum by
+The initial three-dimensional fractal density structure is constructed using an algorithm based on Fourier Transformation.
+The algorithm has three main input parameters, (i) the 3D power spectral index $n$, where $P(k)\propto k^{-n}$, (ii) the random seed ${\cal R}$ used to generate a particular cloud realisation, and (iii) the density scaling constant $\rho_0$ (see below).
+We populate the integer modes $k=1$ to 128 along each Cartesian axis $(x, y, z)$, where $k=1$ corresponds to the linear size of the cubic computational domain in one dimension.
+According to \citet{Stutzki1998}, the box-coverage dimension, $\mathcal{D}$, of a fractal structure embedded in three-dimensional space is related to the power spectrum by

 \citep[see also][]{Federrath2009}.
 Thus, defining $\mathcal{D}$ is equivalent to defining the power spectral index $n$.
 Here, we choose setups with $\mathcal{D}=2.4$, in agreement with observations of molecular clouds in the Milky Way \citep{Falgarone1991, Vogelaar1994, Stutzki1998, Lee2004, Sanchez2005}.
 This corresponds to $n = 3.2$.